umstek/tryouts/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] This PR includes unit/acceptance tests/or not needed
 - [ ] This PR includes documentation updates/or not needed
+- [ ] The code and the commit messages in this PR adheres to the Contributing guidelines

 <!-- By submitting this merge request, you agree to follow this project's Code of Conduct -->